-includes various actions such as the drafting of the articles of association, as well as the drafting of other documents that include specimen signatures, passport copies and special forms provided by the company registration office.
+includes various actions such as the drafting of the articles of association, as well as the drafting of other documents that include specimen signatures, passport copies and special forms provided by the company registration office

-Types of Companies in Estonia
+Types of companies in Estonia

 and a minimum share capital of 40.000 EEK divided into shares (with a minimum value of 155 EUR per share).
 The shares of this type of business established in Estonia

 A Public limited liability company in Estonia (Aktsiaselts-AS) is the most popular form for medium and large sized companies who can provide a minimum share capital of at least 40.000 EEK.
-The shares of such company can be freely traded to the public by registering it at the Stock Market.
+The shares of such a company can be freely traded to the public by registering it at the Stock Market.